cold-logic/cold-logic/README.md

 ## 🤔 Brain food

+> "The important thing is not to stop questioning.
+Curiosity has its own reason for existing.
+One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvelous structure of reality.
+It is enough if one tries merely to comprehend a little of this mystery every day." ― Albert Einstein

+> "The state of mind which enables a man to do work of this kind ... is akin to that of the religious worshipper or the lover; the daily effort comes from no deliberate intention or program, but straight from the heart."  ― Albert Einstein

 > "If you think you know everything; you know nothing.
 If you think you know nothing; you know something." ― Jayce O'Neal

 > "Continuous effort; Not strength or intelligence; Is the key to unlocking our potential" — Liane Cordes